MIT-Emerging-Talent/ET6-CDSP-group-20-repo/collaboration/retrospectives/3_data_analysis.md

     myself scrambling to finalize plots and clean up notebooks late in the process, which could have been avoided with better upfront planning and more frequent check-ins.

+* **Going Forward**

+  * I’ll aim for simplicity and clarity in both analysis and visuals.

+  * I’ll advocate for clearer task alignment early in the process.

+  * I’ll be more mindful of creating a technically inclusive workflow.